Skip to main content

 Testosterone Replacement Therapy for Men

-For men experiencing symptoms of low testosterone following periods of rapid weight reduction and muscle loss, (TRT) can be a vital intervention.
+For men experiencing symptoms of low testosterone following periods of rapid weight reduction and muscle loss, Testosterone Replacement Therapy (TRT) can be a vital intervention.
 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate (typically 200mg/ml).
 This exogenous testosterone helps to restore physiological levels, supporting muscle protein synthesis and improving metabolic markers.

 To maintain natural testicular function and fertility, Gonadorelin is frequently included, administered via subcutaneous injections twice weekly.
 This peptide stimulates the pituitary to release LH and FSH, signaling the testes to continue their natural production.
 Additionally, an oral tablet of Anastrozole , taken twice weekly, may be prescribed to manage estrogen conversion, preventing potential side effects associated with elevated estrogen levels.
-In some cases, Enclomiphene might be incorporated to further support LH and FSH levels, particularly for men seeking to preserve fertility.

 Testosterone Replacement Therapy for Women

 Women, too, can experience the adverse effects of low testosterone, especially during peri-menopause and post-menopause, exacerbated by muscle loss.
-Protocols for women typically involve lower doses of Testosterone Cypionate , often 10–20 units (0.1–0.2ml) weekly via subcutaneous injection.
+Protocols for women typically involve lower doses of Testosterone Cypionate , often 10 ∞ 20 units (0.1 ∞ 0.2ml) weekly via subcutaneous injection.
 This approach helps address symptoms such as low libido, fatigue, and mood changes.

 Progesterone is prescribed based on menopausal status, playing a crucial role in balancing estrogen and supporting overall hormonal health.
 For long-acting solutions, Pellet Therapy can be considered, delivering sustained testosterone release.
 Anastrozole may also be used when appropriate to manage estrogen levels, though less commonly than in men due to women’s lower baseline testosterone and estrogen conversion rates.